ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {: #host_selection-2}
 {: tab-title="When SPP PG is empty"}

-### Create a Shared processor pool placement group
+### Creating a shared processor pool placement group

 {:create-new-pg}

-Create an SPP PG with the following steps:
+To create an SPP PG, complete the following steps:

 1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
-2. Click **Pool placement groups** tab.
+2. Click the **Pool placement groups** tab.
 3. Click **Create group**.
 4. In the **Create new pool placement group** window, enter the following details:
   |Field|Description                                             |